patriziorenelli/Powershell-ToolKit/README.md

-ToolKit useful to interact with Microsft Active Directory Types of scripts:
+ToolKit useful to smart interact with Microsft Active Directory Types of scripts:
 - Data Extraction
 - remote control and launch of commands